Going Plant-based? Try these 5 tips to help you navigate your plant-based transition.

 If you want dietary changes to stick, you’ve got to stay inspired.
-Having inspiration on hand makes not only grocery shopping easier, but menu planning too.
-Browse magazines or go through your current recipe books with a new set of eyes, and note, dog-ear or flag the plant-based options (or easily modifiable ones) that make you salivate.
-Bookmark recipes from blogs and websites, or use an online tool to help you save some inspiration for the next time you’re stumped.
+Having inspiration not only makes grocery shopping easier, but menu planning too.
+Browse magazines or go through your current recipe books with a new set of eyes, and flag the plant-based options (or easily modifiable recipes).
+Bookmark recipes from blogs and websites or use an online tool to help you save some inspiration for the next time you’re stumped.
 We love Pinterest for this.

-Rotate Recipes Every 3 to 5 DaysIt may sound odd, but planning ahead can make it easier to improvise.
-Taking a little time every 3 to 5 days to pre-select recipes you like makes transitioning to a new routine less stressful (eliminating or simplifying the “what to make for dinner” question.
+Planning ahead can make it easier to improvise.
+Taking a little time every 3 to 5 days to pre-select recipes you like makes transitioning to a new routine less stressful and will eliminate (or at least simplify) the “what to make for dinner” question.

 Once you’ve selected your recipe rotation, take account of ingredients you have on hand (leftovers, dried, and fresh), and match this with your recipes to create a grocery list based on what’s outstanding.

-Leftovers are the new fast food!
-Always check the serving size for recipes and scale appropriately to have a serving or two leftover.
-Go one step further and pack extra helpings into single serve, heatable containers (oven-safe glass and ceramic are best).
-Freeze appropriate recipes (plant-based stews, soups, and whole grains freeze well) and reheat them for an easy dinner when you don’t have time to cook.
+Leftovers are the new fast food.
+Always check the serving size for recipes and scale appropriately to have a serving or two left over.
+You can also freeze appropriate recipes (plant-based stews, soups, and whole grains freeze well) and reheat them for an easy dinner when you don’t have time to cook.
 Leftovers filled with fresh, less freezer-friendly ingredients make stress-free lunches the next day.

-One of the hardest parts about changing a food-based habit is finding new recipes to replace the old, comforting stand-bys you could make with your eyes closed and always had a pantry to support.
-The first weeks of transitioning to clean, plant-based cooking can feel awkward when everything is new.
+One of the hardest parts about changing a food-based habit is finding new recipes to replace ones you already love.
+The first weeks of transitioning to plant-based cooking can feel awkward when everything is new.
 But building a new recipe repertoire will ease this discomfort in time.
-If you enjoyed a new recipe, make a point to revisit it (again and again!), until it becomes habit to make.
+If you enjoyed a new recipe, make a point to revisit it (again and again), until it becomes habit to make.
 When a recipe is essentially memorized, you can grocery shop and meal prep more spontaneously, and find a level of comfort where you can unleash your culinary creativity, make a recipe yours, and experiment with ingredient swaps for variety.